Table of Contents

-1-Very few of us are aware that the battle of Badr took place in the month of Ramadan.
+Very few of us are aware of this fact that the battle of Badr took place in the month of Ramadan.
 The battle was fought on 17th of Ramadan i.e. March 17, 624.
 The battle took place two years after the Prophet PBUH migrated from Makkah to Madina.

-3-Badr is the area where the battle was fought; the reason why the battle got its name.
-Badr is located at south-west of Madina.
+It is a generally known fact that Badr is the area where the battle was fought; the reason why it is called the battle of Badr.
+Badr is located at the south-west of Madina.
 It was used as a meeting point by those coming from Madina road and by the caravans approaching Makkah from Syria.

 Badr is a place rich in date palms and water wells, it is naturally bordered by hills and mountains.
 Most of the present residents at Badr belong to a tribe named Harb.

-4-Badr, at the time of Prophet PBUH, was used as a station.
-Caravans used to stop their so that their camels could drink water.
-A market used to be organized at Badr on annual basis.
+Badr, at the time of Prophet PBUH, was used as a station.
+Caravans used to stop there so that their camels could drink water.
+A market used to be organized at Badr on an annual basis.

-5-The battle of Badr dates back to an interesting event.
+Many Muslims don’t know the fact that the real cause of the battle of Badr was the raid of Muslims on Quraish caravans.
 The Quraish were returning from Syria.
 They were to reach Makkah.
 The Prophet PBUH asked his two companions to fetch news of the Quraish caravan.

 The two companions followed the instructions and reached a location named Alhawra.
 When they saw that the caravan had arrived under the leadership of Abu Sufyan ibn Harb, they rushed back to Madina to inform the Prophet PBUH with the news.